 To speed the process of completing the dissertation and to fund the defense term.

 Awarded at the writing stage of the dissertation.
 Students must have filed a dissertation committee with Rackham.
 Support includes stipend for the term, tuition and fees, and GradCare.

 WS deadline: early March

 Each unit is invited to nominate candidates for the following awards.
 Students submit applications to the DPC, which will decide on the final nominee(s).
 Joint PhD students are encouraged to seek nomination via the Women’s Studies Department, but may also seek nominations via their department.
 For all Rackham awards, please view the Rackham website here.

 For outstanding students who will complete the dissertation in the year in which they hold the fellowship and who will complete the doctorate within six years of beginning their program.
 Fellowship includes a stipend, tuition and fees, and GradCare for 3 terms.

 Rackham deadline: mid January; WS deadline: end of November

 International Student Fellowship

 For students who are neither US citizens nor permanent residents in their second or third term of study.
-Fellowship includes a stipend of $7,500.
+Fellowship includes a stipend.